UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 - [x] **Data Locality**

-	If you are using `/rental` storage you must consider performance. {==Important: It is highly recommended that you do not run your compute directly from the /rental storage==}
+	If you are using `/rental` storage you must consider performance. ==Important: It is highly recommended that you do not run your compute directly from the /rental storage==

 	1. You can copy your data for the job within your submission script.
 So copy the data to /groups or /xdisk and copy results back to `/rental` when complete.